tensorflow/community/rfcs/20200901-tflite-builtin-code-extension.md

 }
 ```

-TensorFlow Lite keeps extending more domains in ML and and users require more
+TensorFlow Lite keeps extending to support more domains in ML and users require
-builtin operators to increase ML model coverage on device, for example, Hash
+more builtin operators to increase ML model coverage on device, for example,
-table support and so on.
+Hash table support and so on.

 ### Compatibility issues